 This EEP allows students to substitute one semester of co-op work experience with an entrepreneurial innovation experience.
 Students interested in this option should meet with their Career Advisor several months in advance of the planned Innovation EEP semester to develop a plan to ensure required pre-requisites are in place prior to participating in the Innovation EEP.

-A student participating in the Innovation EEP must have an idea developed and approved, moving toward production, testing, and launch.
+A student participating in the Innovation EEP must have either 1) an idea developed and approved, moving toward production, testing, and launch or 2) have an established business that is already generating revenue with the intention of growing their business.
+The development of a specific growth objective is required for established business.
 If a student is developing a concept and needs to work through idea incubation, it is recommended they pursue an Emerging Professional EEP.

-Pre-requisite Coursework: Completion of an ENTR course for academic credit (preferred) or equivalent course aligned with the work experience of the Innovation EEP.
+A formal application for an EEP must be received by a student’s Career Advisor 1 month prior to the close of the preceeding semester in which the student wants to complete the EEP.

 INNOV-EEP Conditions and Requirements:

-Students are eligible to participate in the Innovation EEP upon completion of an ENTR course for academic credit (preferred) or equivalent course aligned with the work experience of the Innovation EEP.
+Before the Semester

-Students must have their entrepreneurial idea pitched and approved by a faculty/staff member from the Entrepreneurship department, Center for Entrepreneurship, or a similar UC program.
+Students are eligible to participate in the Innovation EEP upon completion of a 2000-level ENTR course for academic credit, participation in UC’s Venture Lab, or approval from the Academic Director of Entrepreneurship.

-Hours can be accumulated through a variety of experiences throughout the semester.
-A full-time EEP is a minimum of 350 total hours per semester and a part-time EEP is a minimum of 175 total hours per semester.
-Hours must be verified by a Career Advisor.
+Students must have their entrepreneurial idea pitched and approved by a faculty/staff member from the Center for Entrepreneurship or Entrepreneurship faculty of the Management Department.

 The entrepreneurial innovation experience must be related to business studies.

 Experience may be unpaid, but non-monetary compensation in the form of incubation resources, startup community mentorship and financial stipends may be provided.